openmc-dev/openmc/docs/source/methods/tallies.rst

 While the sample variance and standard deviation gives us some idea about the variability of the estimate of the mean of whatever quantities we've tallied, it does not help us interpret how confidence we should be in the results.
-To quantity the reliability of our estimates, we can use `confidence intervals`_ based on the calculated sample variance.
+To quantify the reliability of our estimates, we can use `confidence intervals`_ based on the calculated sample variance.

 A :math:`1-\alpha` confidence interval for a population parameter is defined as